Sales enablement is in the spotlight.

 Sales enablement is:

-- Strategic: There’s no winging it in sales enablement.
-You must strategically identity, plan, forecast and deploy enablement initiatives to meet the needs of your sales force.
+- Strategic: There’s no winging it when it comes to good sales enablement.
+You have to strategically identify, plan, forecast and deploy enablement initiatives to meet the changing needs of your sales force.

 - Ongoing: You’re never really “done” with sales enablement.
-There is always something else or something new to do.
-New products are launched, new markets are entered, customer preferences change — each can be addressed with sales enablement.
+There’s always something else to try or something new to do.
+New products or services are launched, new markets are entered, buyer preferences change — each can be easily addressed with a smart enablement program in place.

-- Consistent and systematic: A loose collection of policies is not enough to constitute a fully fleshed-out sales enablement program.
-You need to formalize sales enablement, whether that means standardizing and sharing top practices or tracking onboarding progression across new hires.
+- Consistent and systematic: A loose collection of policies isn’t enough to work as a fully fleshed-out enablement strategy.
+You need to formalize your program, whether that means standardizing and sharing top practices, tracking onboarding progression across new hires, creating an insight-led feedback loop between sales and marketing, or whatever else keeps your reps selling.

 What are the steps to implementing a sales enablement strategy?

-A sales enablement definition is all well and good — until you actually need to construct your sales enablement program and bring your vision to life.
+A sales enablement definition is all well and good — until you actually need to build your sales enablement program and bring your vision to life.

 - Draft and ratify a sales enablement charter: Craft a business plan outlining the who, what, when, where and why of your enablement program.
-Then, disseminate it across your organization to generate buy-in.
+Then, share it across your organization to get buy-in.

 - Develop an enablement cadence: Consider mixing up your enablement activities and interactions, including classroom training, self-directed learning and personalized coaching.
-Then, deploy those strategies with predictability to ensure reps are always ready to sell.
+Then, deploy those strategies on a regular basis to ensure reps are always ready to sell.

-- Assess your sales team’s knowledge: Leverage quizzes, tests, surveys and role-playing scenarios to identify skills gaps and opportunities for improvement through appropriate coaching.
+- Assess your sales team’s knowledge: Use quizzes, tests, surveys and role-playing scenarios to identify skills gaps and opportunities for improvement through regular and relevant coaching.

-- Develop an ongoing communications plan: You can never have too much communication.
-Formalize a plan for ongoing collaboration and coordination within the sales team and with other departments, like marketing.
+- Develop an ongoing communications plan: ABC.
+Always Be Communicating.
+Formalize a plan for ongoing collaboration and coordination within the sales team, marketing team and other teams that make up your greater revenue team.

 - Make content engaging and easy to find: Content is king.
-The less time reps spend searching for and personalizing content, the more time and resources they have to craft an engaging experience for buyers.
+And so is effective content management.
+The less time reps spend searching for and personalizing sales content, the more time they have to create an engaging experience for buyers (and close deals).

-- Evaluate and streamline your enablement tech stack: A unified sales enablement platform — like Showpad — gives you everything in one solution: training, coaching, conversations, content solutions and more.
+- Evaluate and streamline your enablement tech stack: A unified sales enablement platform — like Showpad, to choose one at random *winks* — gives you everything in one solution: training, coaching, conversations, content solutions, video capabilities and more.

-- Measure and optimize your enablement program: Sales is a dynamic industry, and so you should avoid letting your sales enablement program stagnate.
+- Measure and optimize your enablement program: Sales is a dynamic industry, so your enablement program needs to be dynamic too.
+Use the insights available to you in your sales enablement software to continually assess and improve your strategies and resources.

 What are the benefits of sales enablement?

-No sales enablement definition is complete without touching on the advantages that such strategies can provide.
+No sales enablement definition is complete without touching on the advantages of sales enablement done right.

-With the right plan, your business can achieve results across the scope of your sales operation.
-Showpad data found clients were able to realize:
+With the right plan in place, your business can achieve results across the entire scope of your sales operation.
+Our data found that businesses with an effective sales enablement tool in place were able to realize:

 - 40% increase in cross-sells and upsells